Fours Up is a free online game. A game with a lot of features and amazing gameplay.

 If you enjoy Fours Up, try Spider Solitaire, a classic solitaire card game.

-8 foundation piles (in box to the right) - build up in suit from Fours to King, wrapping to Ace, Two, Three.
+8 foundation piles: Build up in suit from Fours to King, wrapping to Ace, Two, Three.
 The Fours are dealt to each pile at the start of the game.

-6 tableau piles (across the top, left) - construct down in any suit, wrapping from Ace to King as needed.
+6 tableau piles: Construct down in any suit, wrapping from Ace to King as needed.
 Groups of cards may be shifted if they are in a suit order, wrapping from Ace to King as needed.
 Any card or legal collection of cards can fill a slot.
-At the start of the game, each pile is dealt one card face up.
+At the start of the game, each pile is dealt one card face-up.

-Top card available for play on the foundations or tableau (apart from stock).
+Waste: Top card available for play on the foundations or tableau.